bms93/getting_started/README.md

 1. Open VSCode and click on the source control icon on the left-hand side of the screen. (shortcut ctl+shift+g, blue highlight)
 ![source control icon](assets/vscode_source.png)
 2. Click on the 'Clone Repository' button.
 3. Enter the URL of the repository you want to clone.
-You can get this from the Github page of the repository. e.g. https://github.com/bms93/github-intro-YOURUSERNAME.git
+You can get this from the Github page of the repository. e.g. https://github.com/bms93/git-YOURUSERNAME.git if you follow the 'git' tutorial on brightspace.
 4. You may need to input Github username and password.
 5. Choose a location on your computer to save the repository.
 6. You can now see the files in the repository in the file explorer (shortcut ctl+shift+e, red highlight).